thaibault/internationalisation/readme.md

     <a href="#lang-enUS">en</a>
     <a href="#lang-frFR">fr</a>

-Here you can see all available options to initialize the plugin with different configuration.
+Here you can see a complete initialisation example with all available options to initialize the plugin with different configuration.
 <!--deDE:
-    Hier können sie alle verfügbaren Optionen betrachten, um das Plugin in verschiedenen Konfigurationen zu initialisieren.
+    Hier können Sie ein Komplettbeispiel der Initialisierung sehen und alle verfügbaren Optionen betrachten, um das Plugin in verschiedenen Konfigurationen zu verwenden.
 -->
 <!--frFR:
     Ici vous pouvez voir toutes les options disponibles pour le plug-in